Professional Meeting Allowance, Supplemental Meeting Allowance, and Professional Development Funds

 Professional Development Funds

 Employees of the college may be granted Professional Development Funds.
 The purpose of these funds is to provide funding for experiences, equipment, and materials that are important in the professional development of the person as an employee of the college.
 PDFs are accrued for such service as First Year Advising and other service to the college.
 PDFs may be used to reimburse costs associated with research interests (e.g. travel, equipment used in research, books, publication and indexing costs, etc.) or improvement of pedagogy (e.g. costs associated with conferences with the aim of improved/expanded methods of teaching, etc.).
 The purpose of specific funding (beyond PDF from advising) will be stated in the grant letter, but all PDF expenditures must be academic in nature (not furniture, for example).
 PDFs do not expire: these funds carry over until you use them up.
+However, receipts must be submitted within the same fiscal year as when expenses were made.
 Any equipment purchased with PDF funds is considered property of the college.